ethereum/web3.py/docs/examples.rst

             * Do not overload node serving JSON-RPC API by asking data for too many events at a time

-            Currently Ethereum JSON-API does not have an API to tell when a first event occured in a blockchain and our heurestics tries to accelerate block fetching (chunk size) until we see the first event.
+            Currently Ethereum JSON-API does not have an API to tell when a first event occured in a blockchain and our heuristics try to accelerate block fetching (chunk size) until we see the first event.

-            This heurestics exponentially increases and the scan chunk size depending on if we are seeing events or not.
+            These heurestics exponentially increase the scan chunk size depending on if we are seeing events or not.
-            When any transfers are encountered we are back to scan only few blocks at the time.
+            When any transfers are encountered, we are back to scanning only a few blocks at a time.
             It does not make sense to do a full chain scan starting from block 1, doing one JSON-RPC call per 20 blocks.
             """

             if event_found_count > 0:
-                # When we encounter first events then reset the chunk size window
+                # When we encounter first events, reset the chunk size window
                 current_chuck_size = self.min_scan_chunk_size
             else:
                 current_chuck_size *= self.chunk_size_increase